When children aren’t into sport

-If this sounds like your child, you could help her practise at home, at the park or with family and friends.
-Try setting small, reachable targets like ‘doing two good passes’, ‘running to catch up with another player’, or ‘dancing for one song longer’.
+If this sounds like your child, you could help her practise at home, at the park or when she’s with family and friends.
+Try setting small, reachable targets like ‘doing two strong passes’, ‘running to catch up with another player’, or ‘dancing for one song longer’.
 This can help your child see and enjoy progress, improve skills and gradually gain confidence.

 Everyone learns at different speeds, so encourage your child to focus on what he’s doing well rather than comparing himself to other children.